What's the Difference?

 Lastly, many in the love-and-light type of spiritual practices simply prefer light over dark.
 "New" sounds more welcoming than "Dark" does to some.
-This is similar to many years ago when a prominent calendar popular with Wiccans, witches, and pagans changed their Harvest symbol from a sickle to a basket full of fruit—much less threatening and “dark”.
+This is similar to many years ago when a prominent calendar popular with Wiccans, witches, and pagans changed its Harvest symbol from a sickle to a basket full of fruit—much less threatening and “dark.”

 What Do You Think?

 Hekate, Kali, Pele, Sekhmet, Hel, Nyx, The Morrigan

 Black tourmaline, black onyx, black obsidian, hematite, smoky quartz